 And still our village grows!
-Another shop has recently been added to our thriving business section, and this time it is Anna's Millinery Shoppe.
-The location is Windsor Place, one block east of Continental Avenue.
-It is interesting to know that the proprietor is the wife of Walter Szandrowsky, who has for several years conducted a high-class shoe repairing shop in that block.
-As his patrons learned of his wife's ability to repair hats as skillfully as he repairs shoes, work piled in upon her until it became necessary to open a shop of her own.
+Another shop has recently been added to our thriving business section, and this time it is A Millinery Shoppe.
+The location is Windsor Place, one base east of Continental Avenue.
+It is interesting to know the the proprietor is the wife of Walter Szandrowsky, who for several years conducted a high-class shoe repairing short in that block.
+As his patrons learned of his wife's ability as repair hats as skillfully as he repairs shoes, work piled in upon her until it became necessary to open a shop of her own

-Anna's Millinery Shoppe specializes in hats made to order, either from all new materials or from your last year's bonnet.
-She was for nine years a trimmer in one of the smartest New York shops and knows her art right well, having already many satisfied patrons in the village.
+Anna's Millinery Shoppe specializes in hats made to order either from all new materials or from your last year's borner She was for nine years a trimmer in one of the smartest New York shops and knows her art right well, having already many satisfied patrons in the village.
+THE OBSERVER